On and Around the Estate

 - Clay Pigeon Shooting

-Many of these activities are only available by special arrangement with Alistair Forbes or Colin Surman.
+Many of these activities are only available by special arrangement with Sophie Neill or Colin Surman.
 Please discuss with us and let us know your preferences when you book.

 The nearest course is Traigh.

 There are ferries to Eigg, Rhum, Muck, Colonsay, Skye and other places.
 A very special ferry to Knoydart and then on to Tarbut, and back from Tarbut on foot if you have the energy!
 Yes the ferry will row you ashore.
 There is a steam train that you can pick up from Glenfinnan to take you to Mallaig.

 For a wide range of walks in the region visit the Walk Highland website.

 Below are just a few ideas of things to do in the area during your stay at Marino Lodge.

 This busy fishing port is within easy reach of the Lodge.
 The town has a Heritage Centre and Marine Aquarium.
 From Mallaig you can organise boat trips to the Western Isles, including Eigg, Canna, Muck and the RSPB reserve of Rhum.
 Seals are common sightings on these trips and you may even see whales.

 This island can now be reached by bridge from Kyle further north, but the car ferry that runs from Mallaig (foot passengers only during the winter) is the most romantic way to go “over the sea to Skye”.
 The jagged mountains of the Cuillins provide a spectacular backdrop for the sightseer and a formidable challenge to the serious hill walker.
 Apart from the spectacular scenery, the island abounds with historical sites such as Dunvegan Castle and you will need to leave a full day just to get a taste of what is on offer.

 For foot passengers the Macdonald Heritage House and Garden at Armadale are only 10 minutes walk from the Skye Ferry.